Zordon1337/steam-lite-farm/readme.md

 5. launch game from steam
 6. Enjoy!

-this don't work on some games (probably only on games that require admin privileges)
+this can not work on some games

 # LIST OF GAMES THAT DON'T WORK WITH THIS TOOL
 ```